eecs484db/eecs484db.github.io/wn23/p1-fakebook-db/p1-fakebook-db.md

 SQL> @dropTables
 ```

 For each of the views other than `VIEW_ARE_FRIENDS`, your views should exactly match the corresponding table in the public dataset.
-To test this, you can run the following queries in SQL\*PLUS, changing the name of the tables and views as necessary.
+To test this, you can run the following queries in SQL\*Plus, changing the name of the tables and views as necessary.
 The output of both queries should be `no rows selected`; anything else indicates an error in your views.

 ```sql
 SELECT * FROM project1.Public_User_Information